man9ourah/vterm/README.md

 by default.
 This script needs to be sourced at the beginning of your shell sessions for the integration to work.
-You can either move `/usr/local/etc/profile.d/vte.sh` to `/etc/profile.d` if you are using a login shell and your enviroment automatically source the files under that directory, or simply add the following line somewhere in your `~/.zshrc` or `~/.bashrc` files:
+You can either move `/usr/local/etc/profile.d/vte.sh` to `/etc/profile.d` if you are using a login shell and your environment automatically source the files under that directory, or simply add the following line somewhere in your `~/.zshrc` or `~/.bashrc` files:
 ```bash
 source /usr/local/etc/profile.d/vte.sh